-I will be available in my office frequently, but will also often be working from home during this summer session.
-In general, email is the best way to contact me.
+Since summer session classes are online only, I will be available for phone or Zoom conferences.
+Just email to arrange a time that works for us both.
 You should normally get an email answer within 24 hours (often within minutes during the week).
-If I will be out of town or have no email access for some reason, I'll alert you to this before it happens unless it's an emergency.
 I am happy to help you, so don't be afraid to ask.